genome/bfx-workshop/lectures/week_07/README.md

 3) Initialize a Docker container using the image we pulled above

 ```
-    docker run -it -p 8080:8080 -v ~/workshop/rnabio-workspace:/workspace -v /var/run/docker.sock:/var/run/docker.sock griffithlab/rnaseq-toolkit:latest
+    docker run -it -p 8080:8080 -v ~/workshop/rnabio-workspace:/workspace griffithlab/rnaseq-toolkit:latest
 ```

 Notes about this command:
 - in our previous docker exercises, we've often mounted things to `/data/`, but here, we're following the convention of this course, and mounting them to `/workspace`.
 This is the base directory for nearly all commands and steps in RNAbio.
-- we're running ths docker image interactively, opening port 8080 so that we can access files in specific ways, and also mounting docker.sock in such a way that we can run docker images inside our docker image.
+- we're running ths docker image interactively and opening port 8080 so that we can access files in specific ways.

 ---